Skip to content

 2 Add Appender to Log Configuration

-In this step, we define DataKit address, Socket port, Service, and Source as external parameters.
-In the project's logback-spring.xml file, add an Appender and define datakitHostIP, datakitSocketPort, datakitSource, and datakitService, whose values are passed from external parameters guangce.datakit.host_ip, guangce.datakit.socket_port, guangce.datakit.source, and guangce.datakit.service.
+In this step, we define the DataKit address, Socket port, Service, and Source as external parameters.
+In the project’s logback-spring.xml file, add an Appender and define datakitHostIP, datakitSocketPort, datakitSource, and datakitService, whose values are passed in externally through guangce.datakit.host_ip, guangce.datakit.socket_port, guangce.datakit.source, and guangce.datakit.service.

 <?xml version="1.0" encoding="UTF-8"?>